Data: Most drug overdoses in Denver not of homelessness - Sentinel Colorado

 The data analyzes drug-related deaths through Oct.
 31, 2018.

-The data also shows that overdose deaths, on average, have gone down in Denver over the last 10 years.
+The data also shows that overdose deaths, on average, have decreased in Denver over the last decade.
 However, the combination of methamphetamine- and heroin-involved deaths have increased.